 However, digital transformation as a concept can be elusive and insubstantial.
 You need to approach transformation from a practical level within your organization.

-The key areas of impact we’ll explore exist within three interconnected spheres in the HR tech landscape: operations, strategy and people.
+The key areas of impact we’ll explore exist within three interconnected spheres in the HR technology landscape: operations, strategy and people.
 Each of these broader strokes has its own categories that are undergoing innovation, reinvention and transformation.

 - The majority of HR professionals believe technology will play an increasing role in recruiting